See all glossary terms

 • Using particle systems.

-Here's a popular talk that shows a game with and without this juicing applied and all the different layers the developer adds to improve the feel:
+Here's a popular talk that shows a game with and without juicing applied, breaking down all the different layers the developer adds to improve the feel: